Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

      **Login and Cluster Configuration**

       - Ensure that you have completed the configuration for the variables described in the previous section, titled **Configuration: Variables and Login**.

-        - This configuration will be used during the environment deployment process to facilitate login.
-        - Create a `cluster.config.json` Spark configuration from the [`cluster.config.template.json`](./databricks/config/cluster.config.template.json) file.
-For the "node_type_id" field, select a SKU that is available from the following command in your subscription:

-          ```bash
-            az vm list-usage --location "<YOUR_REGION>" -o table
-          ```

-          In the repository we provide an example, but you need to make sure that the SKU exists on your region and that is available for your subscription.

 2. **Deploy Azure resources**
    - `cd` into the `e2e_samples/parking_sensors` folder of the repo.